readium/r2-streamer-js/README.md

 https://david-dm.org/edrlab/r2-streamer-js

-A [yarn.lock](https://github.com/edrlab/r2-streamer-js/blob/develop/yarn.lock) file is provided at the root of the source tree, and Yarn is recommended to manage NPM dependencies.
+A [package-lock.json](https://github.com/edrlab/r2-streamer-js/blob/develop/package-lock.json) is provided, now that NPM supports this as an alternative to `npm-shrinkwrap.json`.

-A [package-lock.json](https://github.com/edrlab/r2-streamer-js/blob/develop/package-lock.json) is also provided, now that NPM supports this as an alternative to `npm-shrinkwrap.json`.
+A [yarn.lock](https://github.com/edrlab/r2-streamer-js/blob/develop/yarn.lock) file is also provided at the root of the source tree (Yarn is not recommended anymore to manage this project's NPM dependencies, due to several experienced build-breaking bugs).

 ## Continuous Integration